Ijnaka22len/AIDrawPen/README.md

 - Description: This project is aimed at creating a fun and interactive way for children to undergo rehabilitation exercises using a gesture-based drawing pen.
 By making the rehabilitation process engaging, it helps children to participate more actively and achieve better outcomes.

 ## Author
 This application was developed by `Leonel A.`, a passionate software developer with a keen interest in creating tools that enhance productivity and creativity.
-With a background in mobile app development and a commitment to improving children’s health and rehabilitation, [Your Name] brings together the best of both worlds to deliver a unique and useful application.
+With a background in mobile app development and a commitment to improving children’s health and rehabilitation, `AIDrawPen` brings together the best of both worlds to deliver a unique and useful application for kids.